 My Recommendation

-constructor.
-If necessary, simply set a property with the passed-in value, and make the class instance
+injected in the constructor.
+If necessary, simply set a property with the passed-in value, and make the class instance a

 Method

-and model wrappers (resources), without much consideration for other classes.
-It has the same issues as the
+model wrappers (resources), without much consideration for other classes.
+It has the same issues as the above method

 , that's right, a base exception with the message